aziascreations/PB-Utils/Documentation/BasicTernary.md

 # BasicTernary

-This include provides you with a set of procedures that act as a sort of ternary operator that allow.
+This include provides you with a set of procedures that act as a sort of ternary operator that allow [you to ...].

 [It is mostly helpful to save on line count]